teuben/nemo-lesson/_episodes/01-introduction.md

 under their common force of gravity: the N-body problem.

-The first programs were written in FORTRAN (von Hoerner, Aarseth, van Albada and many others), and we have some of those available to experiment with in NEMO!
+The first programs were written in FORTRAN (von Hoerner, Aarseth, van Albada and many others), and we have some of those available for you to experiment with in NEMO!

 ### NEMO

 NEMO is a software environment to enable you to do Stellar Dynamics in general and the N-body problem in particular.
-It has several hundred programs to initialize stellar N-body systems, integrate them in time, study their orbits, convert them to images and compare them to observations etc.etc.
+It has several hundred programs to initialize stellar N-body systems, integrate them in time, study their orbits, convert them to images, and compare them to observations etc.etc.

-You will be writing scripts to orchestrate a simulation and their analysis.
-We have examples in csh, bash and python.
+You will probably be writing scripts to orchestrate a simulation and perform an analysis.
+We have examples in bash, csh, and python.

-NEMO has excellent programs to import data from other codes, as well as export data such that other codes can process that data.
-We also employ tables in text or CSV format.

-NEMO has a good infrastructure to write new programs.
+NEMO has excellent programs to import data from other codes, as well as export data such that other codes can process our data.
+We also employ tables in text or CSV format, often an end-point before a plot is made.
+NEMO also has a good infrastructure to write new programs.

-Although NEMO is no acronym (it's antology is from an attempt to pun nbody to nobody, which became NEMO in latin), a good friend could not help himself and dub it *Not Everyone Must Observe* !
+Although NEMO is no acronym (its etymology is from an attempt to pun nbody to nobody, which became NEMO in latin), a good friend could not help himself and dub it *Not Everyone Must Observe*, in the vain of this being the first theory package.

 {% include links.md %}